nsbarr/HAM/README.md

 3. Squad begins HAM Session
 4. Butcher Demos the Project

+##Demoing
+Demos are performed in public.
+The point of demos are to:

+* Promote the project
+* Provide a delieverable for the HAM Session
+* Share knowledge with others

+Demos are recorded and posted to wegoham.com.

 ##Ownership
 The Butcher begins with 100% stake in his Project.
 Upon the completion of a HAM Session, 20% of his stake is distributed evenly among the Squad.